Pallavi-S-02/Kaggle-Competitions/Advanced House Price Prediction/README.md

 ## Stacking models:
 ### Simplest Stacking approach : Averaging base models

-11)We made a class AveragingModels that finds the average between the predictions of Elastic Net Regression, Gradient Boosting Regression, Kernel Ridge Regression and LASSO Regression.Of course we could easily add more models in the mix.
+11) We made a class AveragingModels that finds the average between the predictions of Elastic Net Regression, Gradient Boosting Regression, Kernel Ridge Regression and LASSO Regression.Of course we could easily add more models in the mix.

 ### Less simple Stacking : Adding a Meta-model
 In this approach, we add a meta-model on averaged base models and use the out-of-folds predictions of these base models to train our meta-model.